 The one bright light amongst these devastating statistics is that most maternal and infant deaths are entirely preventable through low-cost, simple interventions.
 In fact, 2 million newborn lives could be saved a year by applying these inexpensive solutions universally, a heartening prospect.

 With this goal in mind, Baby Hero has partnered with Grand Challenges Canada winner, Dr. Shaun Morris, a pediatric infectious disease specialist at Sick Kids Hospital in Toronto.

-Dr. Morris has pioneered an easy to distribute and use toolkit for rural areas with little access to medical care, aiming to reduce maternal and infant mortality in the regions it is used by 30-40%.
-The kits will initially be distributed in Rahim Yar Khan in Punjab, Pakistan.
-With an infant mortality rate of 10% and one of the highest maternal mortality rates in South Asia, this part of the world is one of the most dangerous in which to be born or to give birth.
+Dr. Morris has pioneered an easy to distribute and use Neonatal Survival Kit for rural areas with little access to medical care, aiming to reduce maternal and infant mortality in the regions it is used by 30-40%.
+The Kit will initially be distributed in Rahim Yar Khan in Punjab, Pakistan.
+With an infant mortality rate between 5%-10% and one of the highest maternal mortality rates in South Asia, this part of the world is one of the most dangerous in which to be born or to give birth.

 For more about The Neonatal Survival Kit click here.